 Please note: for the helicopter out of the canyon and flight to Las Vegas your baggage limitation is one (1) check-in duffel bag per person not to exceed 25 lbs.
 A duffel approximately 24” x 12” x 11” should hold all of your gear and keep you under the weight limit.
 If you are bringing your own sleeping gear, it must be included in the 25 lbs. weight limit.

 Clothing can easily be washed out in the river with biodegradable soap.
 With the dry, warm climate in the canyon, lightweight clothing generally dries out quickly.
-Please Note: The color of the river fluctuates from completely clear to very silty.
-Light colored clothing has the possibility of becoming permanently stained.
+However, the color of the river fluctuates from completely clear to very silty.
+Light-colored clothing has the possibility of becoming permanently stained.

 Leave your valuables at home.
 For necessary personal items such as a wallet, credit cards, etc., we recommend putting them in a zip-lock bag at the bottom of your waterproof bag with your clothing.